 As we worked on the contract, we noticed that the seller was leaving a couple hundred thousand dollars on the table.
 When we brought it up, he decided he wanted to honor the price and was fine with the profits.

 Menlo worked with the seller to ensure that, when he was ready, his practice would sell for $2 million.
 We broke down production by each provider in the office, tracked monthly performance and set quarterly goals.
-The doctor and staff worked exceptionally hard for 18 months, and when we strategically put the practice on the market at the right time, and notified motivated buyers, it sold for $2.125 million, $125,000 over asking price and $525,000 over the previous offer.
+The doctor and staff worked exceptionally hard for 18 months, and when we strategically put the practice on the market at the right time and notified motivated buyers, it sold for over $2 million, $125,000 over asking price and $525,000 over the previous offer.

-But the best part of the transaction wasn’t the significantly higher profit.
-It was receiving 3 full price offers which allowed the doctor to interview and think carefully about who he would want to spend the next few years working with.
+The best part of the transaction wasn’t the significantly higher profit but rather the three full-price offers.
+Multiple offers enabled the doctor to interview and think carefully about who he would want to spend the next few years working with.
 He ended up with more money in his pocket and a dentist he has thoroughly enjoyed partnering with.
 Menlo helped him find success in every way.